dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 ## Template Terms

 The term of this document will begin on the Effective Date and will continue for the Agreement Term.
-The confidentiality obligations set out in this agreement will survive expiration of the document during any Confidentiality Period.
+The confidentiality obligations set out in this document will survive expiration of the document during any Confidentiality Period.

 Incorporate <https://reference.legal/demo-library/templates/confidentiality/mutual-non-disclosure>.